 If you want to fill cracks in much smaller carvings, such as caricatures, you will need less bulky materials so that shims won’t work.
 What you will need;

 - Fine sawdust that looks like flour

 - Identify all the cracks you need to fix.

-- Make sure they are wide enough to accommodate the glue and sawdust mixture.
+- Please ensure they are wide enough to accommodate the glue and sawdust mixture.
 You can use a small chisel for this.

-- Then dip the chisel in the glue and then in the sawdust, forming a paste.
+- Then dip the chisel in the glue and the sawdust, forming a paste.

 - Push the past into the cracks and make sure that it flows over a bit

 - Make sure the glue you use gives you time before it starts to dry up.
 White pasty glue works well.

 - This paste will act as a wood filler.
 Fill the cracks and wait for it to dry.

 - You can then sand the area down when it is dry.